+Primary risk factors for chronic pancreatitis include toxic-metabolic, idiopathic, genetic, autoimmune, recurrent and severe acute pancreatitis, or obstructive (the TIGAR-O classification system).
 Patients with chronic pancreatitis may experience intractable pain that can be relieved with a total or near total pancreatectomy.
-However, the pain relief must be balanced against the certainty that the patient will be rendered an insulin dependent diabetic.
-Autologous islet cell transplantation has been investigated as a technique to prevent this serious morbidity.
-Specifically, during the pancreatectomy procedure a suspension of isolated islet cells is created from the resected pancreas specimen and then injected into the portal vein of the liver, where the cells function as a free graft.
+However, the pain relief must be balanced against the certainty that the patient will be rendered an insulin-dependent diabetic.
+Autologous islet transplantation has been investigated as a technique to prevent this serious morbidity.

 Type 1 Diabetes

 Allogeneic islet transplantation has been used for type1 diabetes to restore normoglycemia and, ultimately, reduce or eliminate the long-term complications of diabetes such as retinopathy, neuropathy, nephropathy, and cardiovascular disease.
 Islet transplantation potentially offers an alternative to whole-organ pancreas transplantation.
 However, a limitation of islet transplantation is that 2 or more donor organs are usually required for successful transplantation, although experimentation with single-donor transplantation is occuring.
 A pancreas that is rejected for whole-organ transplant is typically used for islet transplantation.
-Therefore, islet tranplantation is recommended only for patients with frequent and severe metabolic complications who have consistently failed to achieve control with insulin-based management.
+Therefore, islet tranplantation has generally been reserved for patients with frequent and severe metabolic complications who have consistently failed to achieve control with insulin-based management.